adrianco/spigo/README.md

 NetflixOSS Architecture
 -----------
+Simple simulations of the following AWS and NetflixOSS services are implemented.
+Edda collects the configuration and writes it to Json or Graphml.
+Eureka implements a service registry.
+Archaius contains global configuration data.
+ELB generates traffic that is split across three availability zones.
+Zuul takes requests and routes it to the Karyon business logic layer.
+Karyon calls into the Staash data access layer, which calls PriamCassandra, which provides cross zone connections.

+Each microservice is based on Karyon as the prototype to copy when creating a new microservice.
+The simulation just passes requests down the tree at present.

 Scaled to 200% with one ELB in the center, three zones with six Zuul and 18 Karyon each zone, rendered using GraphJSON and D3.

 ![200% scale NetflixOSS](netflixoss-200-json.png)